Not-Aryan/pset-3/README.md

 In this problem set, you'll be implementing a struction-from-motion pipeline (SfM) from the ground up, from camera calibration to fundamental matrix estimation.
 You'll be testing your pipeline either in a simulated environment or in the real world to create a 3D point cloud of an environment from multi-view images.

+This problem set was created by Christian Arnold (cmarnold@mit.edu) and Isabella Yu (iyu@mit.edu).

-Images that you will create will be save to their respective problem folder in `data/p[x]_problem_name`
+Images that you will create will be save to their respective problem folder in `outputs/p[x]_problem_name`

 ## Part 1 - Edge Detection (15 pts)